Shopify and GitHub integration has made managing the e-commerce site more convenient!

 How to Create a Shopify and GitHub Integration Flow

+Let's create a flow to integrate and automate the apps.
 This time, we will introduce the flow of "creating a GitHub Issue when there is an order on Shopify."

 Before creating this flow, I will explain how to integrate the apps.

-Even someone like me who is not good with machines could create it in a few minutes, so anyone can create it right away.
+Yoom is a convenient app that integrates these apps and even automates them.
+Even someone like me who is not good with machines was able to create it in a few minutes, so anyone can create it quickly.

 How to Connect Shopify and GitHub Accounts with Yoom